GGCapital/Company-Reports/README.md

-# GG Capital Research Reports
+# Our Research Reports
->Our collection of research reports from a variety of topics.
+>We have compiled our public reports that cover each area of our research focuses.
+These contain our contracted projects and our long-form thesis reports covering a variety of topics.